AntonioCardenas/AngularSanity/README.md

 ## Blog template using Sanity.io and Angular

-This starter is a statically generated blog that uses Angular for the frontend and Sanity to handle its content. using the magic of Standalone components
+This starter is a statically generated blog that uses Angular for the frontend and Sanity to handle its content.
+Using the magic of Standalone components

-you can easily edit and adapt this template just changing or adding fields to the schemas
+you can easily edit and adapt this template, just changing or adding fields to the schemas

 ### To populate the blog with data just go to angularsanity